dannowilby/gradeforge/docs/README.md

 <sup>1 - It comes packaged with the choice of Anthropic Claude's API or an Ollama model, but the [`TextGen`](../server/src/text_gen.py) interface can easily be extended to add more.</sup>

 ## Usage
-After completing [setup](setup.md) and starting the application by running `./gradeforge [ollama|claude]`, send a post request to the backend's `/generate` endpoint with the student's data (as a binary string encoded using the protobuf schema).
-Typically, you would use the extension to automatically scrape the details and form the body for the endpoint, but this can also be emulated using cURL.
+After completing [setup](#setup), the service's main generation endpoint `/generate` will be ready to accept data.
+The data is expected to be a binary string encoded by its [protocal buffer object](../proto/student_details.proto).

-This will kick off the generation, store it in the database, and finally send you a text confirming it has completed.
+This will kick off the generation, executing the following 3 steps sequentially:
+1. use an LLM to generate the report content
+2. store the result in the database
+3. send a SMS notifying its completion

  You can then use the dashboard to see all the reports you've generated.

 ![screenshot of an example student's report cards](ui-screenshot.png)

+For detailed example data, check [here](example.md).

 ## How it works
 GradeForge coordinates a number of different services to achieve its goal.

 ### Architecture

 The backend is a pair of Python processes and a PostgreSQL instance.
-The processes are split so that one process can handle incoming generation and data requests, and then pass the generation requests off to the second to actually carry out the generation itself.
+The processes are split so that one process can handle incoming generation and data requests.
+The process handles the data requests and forwards the generation requests to the second process.
+The second actually carries out the generation itself.
 The result is stored in the database, which can be written to and read from on both processes.

-Report card generation can take an indeterminate amount of time, so handling requests this way allows proper utilization of resources.
+Report card text generation can take an indeterminate amount of time, so handling requests this way allows the server to not block or accumulate unresolved futures.

+The frontend is a dead simple Next.js application.

 ### Generation request processing

 The generation process starts by using an LLM to generate the text content of the report card.
-Depending on the options that the application was run with, the process will either query an Ollama model or Anthropic's Claude, storing it in the database after completion.
-The process then uses Boto3 to send an SMS to notify of the completed generation.
+Depending on the options that the application was run with, the process will either query an [Ollama](https://ollama.com/) model (defaulting to the [llama3.2 model](https://ollama.com/library/llama3.2)) or Anthropic's [Claude 3.5 Sonnet](https://www.anthropic.com/claude/sonnet), storing it in the database after completion.
+The process then uses [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to send an SMS to notify of the completed generation.

 ### Orchastrating